-Selected charities include Helen DeVos Children’s Hospital, Big Brothers Big Sisters, Kalamazoo Gospel Mission, Boys & Girls Clubs of Grand Rapids, Kids’ Food Basket, Kalamazoo Loaves & Fishes, United Way, Habitat for Humanity, YWCA Domestic Assault Program and Kalamazoo Deacons Conference.
+Selected charities included Helen DeVos Children’s Hospital, Big Brothers Big Sisters, Kalamazoo Gospel Mission, Boys & Girls Clubs of Grand Rapids, Kids’ Food Basket, Kalamazoo Loaves & Fishes, United Way, Habitat for Humanity, YWCA Domestic Assault Program and Kalamazoo Deacons Conference.

 First National Bank of Michigan kicked off its anniversary by collecting toys, books, and games for children hospitalized at Helen DeVos Children’s Hospital in Grand Rapids as well as clothing and blankets for infants in the neonatal intensive care unit.
 Bank employees also donated cash and gift cards to assist the hospital in purchasing items for older children.